 The FIRST function returns the first character in a given string having a length of 1.
 It returns a single blank if the length of the string is 0.

 So, these are the different SAS character functions to extract a substring from a string.

 SUBSTR and SUBSTRN have more flexibility than the others.
 Use the SUBSTRN function when you can have null values in the result.

 Moreover, if you have any other suggestions regarding other tips or tricks to add, suggest us below the comment section.
-We would really take those list in our further blog post.
+We will take those lists in our further blog post.

 Thanks for reading!

-If you liked this article, you might also want to read SAS Numeric functions and Operators as well.
+If you liked this article, you might also want to read SAS Numeric functions and Operators.

 Do you have any tips to add?
 Let us know in the comments.